 Dan Mattix, owner

-Piano, composition & voice teacher
+Piano, organ, composition & voice teacher

-Dan Mattix is a piano, voice and conducting teacher at Mattix Music Studio.
+Dan Mattix is a piano, organ, composition, and voice teacher at Mattix Music Studio.
 He welcomes students age six to adult, and offers integration lessons.
 Dan enjoys helping each student grow as a person as well as a musician, incorporating elements of technique, theory and history into each lesson.
 Dan is also the music director at a church in Western Springs, and an adjunct professor of music at Moody Bible Institute.
 He earned his master’s degree at the University of Iowa, where he studied piano with Réne Lecuona, voice with John Muriello and conducting with Timothy Stalter.
 He holds a bachelor’s degree in music.
 Dan has taught in the public schools at the elementary, middle and high school levels; and also works as a singer, vocal coach, accompanist and conductor.